TL;DR

 Composer 2 reads your existing patterns, generates the route handler, service layer, types, and tests.
 You review each file's diff individually.
 If the service looks good but the tests need work, accept one and re-prompt the other.

-Composer 2 is fast.
-Most completions finish in under 30 seconds.
-In a prompt-heavy session where you send 20-30 requests, that speed compounds.
+Composer 2 is built for tight editor loops.
+In a prompt-heavy session where you send many small requests, that speed compounds.
 You stay in flow.

 The pricing supports heavy iteration too.
-Composer 2 runs at $0.50/M input and $2.50/M output on the standard tier.
-You can also swap to Claude Sonnet 4.6 or GPT-5.3 mid-session for tasks that need deeper reasoning, then switch back to Composer 2 for the routine edits.
+Cursor Pro is $20/month, Pro+ is $60/month with 3x usage on major frontier models, and Ultra is $200/month with 20x usage.
+You can swap models mid-session for tasks that need deeper reasoning, then switch back to Composer 2 for routine edits.

-Cursor runs up to eight agents simultaneously using git worktree isolation.
+Cursor can run multiple agents with branch isolation.
 Each agent operates on an independent branch.
-Composer 2 is the cheapest frontier-quality model you can run in those parallel slots.
+Composer 2 is the fast default model you can run in those parallel slots.

 Agent 1: "Refactor the auth middleware to use the new session types"